In my most recent podcast, I addressed an excellent question from Philip, who asked, “Are there days when ETF investors should avoid trading?”

 The opposite is true if you’re buying an ETF immediately before it pays a dividend.
 In our example above, if you buy the shares in a taxable account the day before the ex-dividend date, you will receive a taxable cash dividend almost immediately.
 It might be better to buy the next day, when the price should be lower and you won’t receive the taxable dividend (even though you’d incur a larger capital gain when you sell your shares in the future).

 I need to stress that these explanations are theoretical: markets move quickly in the real world, and by waiting a day or two to make a purchase, the normal fluctuations of the market can easily work against you.
-For example, you might expect an ETF’s price to fall $0.50 on its ex-dividend date because that is the amount of the distribution, but the markets may cause the shares to go up or down by much more than that.
+For example, you might expect an ETF’s price to fall $0.50 on its ex-dividend date because that is the amount of the distribution, but normal market movements can cause the shares to go up or down by much more than that.
 So don’t try to be too clever here: the point is simply to understand the issues you may encounter when trading ETFs near their dividend dates.